ejasaityte/sustainable-dev-app/Sprint 1/readme.md

 ### Summary of Conversation:
 Discussed yesterday's work - having API properly working and displaying data from both tables goals and events, having a login for an admin.

-Talked about plans for today - making maps working - getting users locations and thus nearby events, adding logins for users.
+Talked about plans for today - making maps working - getting users locations and thus nearby events, adding logins for users, making alterations to product backlog to add new requirements, adding a charter.

+Issues: the map is currently only shows specific events for a specific goal, but not all events.

 ---